alimi-ajibade/storefront2/README.md

-# Building a RESTFUL API FOR STOREFRONT
+# Building a RESTFUL API FOR ONLINE STORE

 ## Endpoints
 1. Product List